mattbierner/blog.mattbierner.com/_posts/2018-12-08-five-years.md

 {% include image.html file="jello.jpg" description="Whereas once I could share misadventures like trying to cast vibrators in Jello cones, I don't anymore.
 Not worth the trouble." %}

 Sometimes I feel I should create a persona: a Ziggy Stardust or Sunglasses Kid.
-I mean I've probably gone through at least hundred different online identities—yet never committed; never given myself over to one.
+I mean I've probably gone through at least a hundred different online identities—yet never committed; never given myself over to one.
 It sounds like a lot of work.

 It's not the desire to be someone else.
 Roleplaying has never appealed for some reason.
 There's always gonna be that uncanny moment where the Civil War re-enactor or dominatrix or whoever drives up in their Prius and breaks the whole illusion.
 And frankly, paint a lightning bolt across my face or stick me in a leather jacket, and maybe I could try acting the part but it'd still be me.
 I'd know it was just an act.